rcland12/holly-stream/README.md

         simplify=True    # ONNX model simplification
     )
     ```
     This model should save to `weights/yolov8n.onnx`.
+If you do not a GPU that is CUDA-enabled, remove the `half` argument.
+FP16 format is only supported for GPU.
+You will use this model to run in Triton, so skip the next step.

 4. Launch the Nvidia TensorRT container and convert the model: